HoGiaHuy2003/Project-2/README.md

 For Developer And Admin:
 + Open IDE to install and run project
 + Register an account.
-The password for employer account is 'Employer' and the password for employee account is 'Employee'
+The password of registration for employer account is 'Employer' and the password for employee account is 'Employee'